Thunguyen1201/A_job_portal_website/README.md

-# a-social-network-
+# a-job-portal-website
-This is a social network project
+This is a job portal website project